Lucid Safety Training

 › Damage to dies and machinery occur during the set-up process.
 It is a good idea to develop actual set-up procedures, print them in an easy-to-read font size, and post them at the machines in a well lit area.
 This allows set-up operators to conduct their work as required and allows supervisors the opportunity of ensuring that set-up personnel perform the procedures properly.
 Ensure all set-up operators and supervisors are trained in proper set-up procedures and are capable of performing the job effectively.

-› Set-up operators use various methods of locking out machinery and accidents and/or near misses occur.
-Very often the general lockout policy is not available or understood by set-up operators, supervisors, or others working in the press shop.
-Specific lockout procedures are not always available or too vague to clearly understand.
-In addition to knowing how and where to lock out energy sources, personnel must understand when to perform lockout.
-This is not a simple matter.
 Does the set-up person need to lockout electrical energy and install blocking devices when cleaning the bolster and bottom of the ram?
 Does the set-up operator need to lock out electrical energy when clamping the dies?
 Does auxiliary equipment need to be locked out when entering perimeter guarding?
 The list goes on.
 Lock out polices, specific lockout procedures and a clear understanding of when to lockout, need to be developed and understood by all involved to help ensure safe use of the integrated press system.

 › Downtime is excessive resulting in higher manufacturing costs and/or missed deliveries.
 Integrated press systems are often designed to allow set-up of some auxiliary machinery at the same time the press in being set-up in order to reduce down time of the line.
-Often, a concerted effor
+Often, a concerted effort.

 Simplifying Entrapment Rescue Procedures